dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS-RPI4.md

 kubectl --kubeconfig kubeconfigs/dal-indigo-core-1 get nodes
 ```

-You can now quickly go back to the (Control Plane)[./INDIGO-CORE-1-CONTROL-PLANE.md] doco and verify Cilium's Hubble Relay & UI have come up correctly.

 Now our k8s cluster should be running with:
 * 3x rpi4.4gb.arm64 Control Plane nodes
   * Cilium in Strict Mode as the CNI
-* 3x rpi4.8gb.arm64 Worker nodes
 * Floating VIPs for easy k8s Control Plane access
   * 192.168.77.2 on the SERVERS VLAN
   * 192.168.77.130 on the SERVERS_STAGING VLAN
+* 3x rpi4.8gb.arm64 Worker nodes

+If this is the first group of workers for this cluster, you can now quickly go back to the [Control Plane](INDIGO-CORE-1-CONTROL-PLANE.md) doco and verify Cilium's Hubble Relay & UI have come up correctly.

+You can proceed to onboard [other worker classes](INDIGO-CORE-1-WORKERS-EQ14.md) or proceed to [deploying application wave management](INDIGO-CORE-1-APPS-ARGOCD.md).